Updated: Dec 9, 2021

 This season, if you find yourself moved to be the generous gift giver, are you doing so without expectations?
 Conversely, if you find yourself overwhelmed with someone else’s generosity ( intangible, tangible, or financial) how will you handle it?
 Will you graciously accept, honor the giver’s gesture, and allow the exchange to be complete?
 It can be easy to forget how exchanges of gifts, if handled well on both sides, help us get closer, makes our support network tighter, and make it more beautiful.

 I invite you to think about what your giving and receiving this season will do for you and for those around you.
-Whether there is money involved or not, you have the potential to enter 2020 feeling a whole lot richer because of it.
+Whether there is money involved or not, you have the potential to enter the new year feeling a whole lot richer because of it.

 I am taking this opportunity to thank each and everyone of you for your comments, your supports, encouragement and kind words on my artistic journey.
 You all make my life complete :-) May there be more reason to celebrate than days on the calendar, and may you all have the happiest of holidays in the weeks to come.